reichlab/reichlab-python-template/README.md

 - To install and manage various versions of Python: [pyenv](https://github.com/pyenv/pyenv) + a local .python-version file
 - To install Python packages that are available from anywhere on the machine, regardless of which Python environment is activated: [pipx](https://pipx.pypa.io/stable/)
 - To create and manage Python virtual environments: [venv](https://docs.python.org/3/library/venv.html).
-    - I like having the environment packages right there in the project directory
+    - It's handy having the environment packages right there in the project directory
-    - Everything single third-party tool for managing virtual environments (_e.g._, poetry, PDM, pipenv) does _too much_ and gets in my way
+    - Most third-party tools for managing virtual environments (_e.g._, poetry, PDM, pipenv) do _too much_ and get in the way
 - To generate requirements files from `pyproject.toml`: ['uv'](https://github.com/astral-sh/uv?tab=readme-ov-file#getting-started).
-I don't usually recommend things this new, but it's orders of magnitude faster than `pip-compile`.
+It's new, but it's orders of magnitude faster than `pip-compile`.
 - To install dependencies: uv again (again, mostly due to speed; good old pip is another fine option)
 - Logging: [structlog](https://www.structlog.org/en/stable/).
-I recently stopped fighting Python's built-in logging module and haven't looked back.
+Python's built-in logging module is tedious.
 - Linting and formatting: [ruff](https://github.com/astral-sh/ruff) because it does both and is fast.
 - Pre-commit hooks: [pre-commit](https://pre-commit.com/).